 Individual Reports include:

-- Each defense professional mindset attribute is scored on 40-point scale divided into three qualitative categories: Not Manifested, Positive, Strong Positive.
+- Each defense professional mindset attribute is scored on a 40-point scale divided into three qualitative categories (Not Manifested, Positive, Strong Positive).

 - The three interactive style characteristics are scored 0 through 40.
 Scores at the extremes indicate consistent manifestation of that end of the style characteristic spectrum.
 Mid-range scores indicate situational awareness and manifestation of both aspects of that interactive characteristic.